ros-navigation/docs.nav2.org/migration/Galactic.rst

   - Precompute primitives at all orientation bins
   - SmacPlanner2D parameters are now all reconfigurable
   - Both Hybrid-A* and State Lattice planners are now fully admissible
+  - Hybrid-A* and State Lattice have had their parameterization for path smoothing readded.

 The tl;dr of these improvements is:
   - Plans are 2-3x as fast as they were before, well under 200ms for nearly all situations, making it as fast as NavFn and Global Planner (but now kinematically feasible).
 Typical planning times are sub-100ms without even making use of the caching or downsampling features.